GEORGE TODD 1883–1947

 Age 7, living on Cropwell Road, Radcliffe on Trent with father William 42, a railway signalman, mother Harriet 33 and siblings John 14, Sabina 12, Walter 9, Percy 5 and Albert 3.

-By 1911 George age 27 had become a law clerk and was now married.
-He is recorded as living at the Harlequin with parents William 61, a railway signalman, Harriet 56 and siblings Sabina 32, Albert 23, Dorothy Mary 17, Emma Ada 15, Florence Annie 13 and Arthur Edward 11.
+Age twenty-seven, a law clerk, married and living at the Harlequin with father William, a railway signalman, mother Harriet, fifty-six and siblings Sabina, Albert, Dorothy Mary, Emma Ada, Florence Annie and Arthur Edward.
 Albert’s occupation was given as plumber’s labourer and all three younger sisters’ as dressmaker’s apprentices.
 Their brother Bertie was a regular soldier.
 The house had six rooms.
-On the night of the census George’s wife Emily and their daughter Daisy aged 3 were visiting her parents Frederick and Sarah Wildbore who were living in one of the attendants’ cottages at Notts County Asylum, Saxondale, Radcliffe on Trent, where Frederick was head attendant.
+On the night of the census George’s wife Emily and their daughter Daisy aged three were visiting her parents Frederick and Sarah Wildbore who were living in one of the staff cottages at Notts County Asylum, Saxondale, Radcliffe on Trent, where Frederick was Head Male Attendant.

 Service Number: 15382 (Army Pay Corps), 90502 (Sherwood Foresters),